Design Principles Guide by Andi Gugu

 Color theory & application

 Color is one of the most powerful tools in a designer's arsenal.
 It communicates mood, creates emphasis, and influences perception and behavior before a single word is read.
 Color decisions are never purely aesthetic, they carry meaning, trigger emotion, and can define an entire brand identity.
+Understanding color theory deeply is what separates designers who choose colors from designers who wield them with intention.

 The color wheel

 Primary colors (red, blue, yellow) combine to create secondary colors (orange, green, purple), which in turn create twelve tertiary colors.
 Understanding these relationships is the foundation of every palette decision you will ever make.
+The wheel also reveals temperature, where warm colors (reds, oranges, yellows) advance toward the viewer; cool colors (blues, greens, purples) recede.
+This optical effect creates depth without perspective.

 Red